jomjol/AI-on-the-edge-device-docs/docs/REST-API.md

 ## Control
 ### flow_start
-  Trigger a flow start (if not running)
+  Trigger the next flow
      + Payload:
         - No payload needed

+This will automatically reset the flow interval.

 ### setPreValue
   Set the last valid value (previous value) to given value or the actual RAW value.